The Procession of the Holy Burial (A Memory of My Childhood)

 I remembered that earlier, volunteers from the church had brought another figure: just the upper torso of Jesus.
 My grandmother and mother spent hours transforming it, painting the hair and beard white, until it became a powerful representation of God the Father.
 The final scene was breathtaking: tender and solemn, as though the Son had finally returned to the eternal embrace of His Father.

-Curious, I asked Arturo one day if everything was ready.
+The day before the Good Friday procession, I asked Arturo one day if everything was ready.
 He smiled faintly and told me that a few final details remained, the decoration of the platform’s edges and the archangels.
+"Archangels?"
+I asked. "there will be an archangel in each of the courners of the platform" he responded.

 Soon after, several volunteers arrived carrying four angel figures, each about my height.
-My grandfather carefully removed their wings, while my grandmother measured and planned their new attire: Roman centurion uniforms.
+My grandfather, with the help of other church volunteers carefully removed their wings, while my grandmother measured and planned their new attires, their tunics were removed to dress them with uniforms of Roman centurions.

-Each angel would become an archangel, marked by symbolic attributes.
+Each angel would become an archangel, marked by its symbolic attributes.

 Though tradition names seven archangels, only four would stand at the corners of the platform:

-My grandmother crafted each symbol by hand using wire and cardboard.
-They were astonishing: a gladius-like sword, a golden trumpet made from a cardboard tube, a bamboo walking stick painted with care, and a beautifully shaped cornucopia formed from corrugated cardboard.
+My grandmother, who was very creative and artistic, crafted each symbol by hand using wire and cardboard.
+They were astonishing: a gladius-like sword, a golden trumpet made from a cardboard tube, a bamboo walking stick painted to make it look like a walking staff and a beautifully shaped cornucopia formed from corrugated cardboard.
 Everything was handmade yet each was a piece of art.

 Then came another problem: the archangels were barefoot.

-My mother came up with a solution, she would make Roman sandals, caligae, using black cardboard from my grandfather’s printing press.
+My mom came up with a solution, she would make Roman sandals, caligae, using black construction paper from my grandfather’s printing press.
 It was meticulous work, almost surgical in its precision, born from creativity and necessity.
+I was tasked with the role of finding the largest pieces of construction paper so my mom could cut and paste the sandals on the archangels.

-Finally, by Holy Thursday, everything was ready or so we thought.
+Finally, by the evening of Thursday, everything was ready or so we thought.

-At the last moment, my grandmother had an idea: Gabriel shouldn’t simply hold the trumpet, he should be playing it, proclaiming with heavenly force.
-Determined, she climbed onto the platform to adjust the figure’s arms and in doing so, one small movement changed everything, she broke them.
-Panic spread instantly.
+At the last moment, my grandmother had an idea: Gabriel shouldn’t simply hold the trumpet on his arms, he should be playing it, proclaiming with heavenly force.
+Determined to adjust his arms, she climbed on a small ladder onto the platform beside the where the archangel was holding the improvised trumpet and began to adjust the figure’s arms.

-With less than twenty-four hours before the procession, Gabriel’s arms had to be repaired, and a new trumpet made, since the original had been damaged as well.
+With less than twenty-four hours before the procession, Gabriel’s arms had to be repaired, and a new trumpet made.

-My father and I watched from the front porch of my grandparents’ house.
-As the procession passed, he leaned slightly toward me and said, “Look closely at Gabriel’s arms.”
+My dad and I watched from the front porch of my grandparents’ house, as the procession passed, he leaned slightly toward me and said, “Look closely at Gabriel’s arms.”

 I did.
 “Do you notice anything strange?” he asked.
 I shook my head.